plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Fitch, W. M., and E. Margoliash.
 1967.
 Science 155:279-284.

+:hibiscus: Fitch, W. M., and E. Markowitz.
+1970.
+An improved method for determining codon variability in a gene and its application to the rate of fixation of mutations in evolution.
+Biochemical Genetics 4: 579–593.

 :hibiscus: Fitch, W. 1971.
 Toward Defining the Course of Evolution: Minimum Change for a Specific Tree Topology.
 Systematic Zoology 20:406-416.

 :hibiscus: FitzJohn, R. G. 2010.
 Quantitative traits and diversification.
 Systematic Biology 59:619–633.